rexchoppers/visonic-pmaxservice-docs/docs_old/docs/visonic-api/rest/installer/8.0/panel/add.md

 /panel/add

 ## Description
-This method is used to login and generate an installer session with a panel.
+This method is used to add a new panel to the installer account.

 ## Parameters
 - `alias` Panel name